researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

         [connUri]: {
            failedToLoad: true|false, //default is false, whether or not this connection was able to be loaded or not
            loadingMessages: true|false, //default is false, whether or not this connection is currently loading messages or processing agreements
+           petriNetData: {
+                loading: true|false, //default is false, whether or not the petriNetData has been loaded, }
         }
     }